Bubble deformation by a turbulent flow: Direct Numerical simulation of bubble deformation in a turbulent flow

 \subsection{Statistics of velocity increments on a sphere predict the linear growth of deformation}

 From the theory developed in section 2, the pre-factor of the linear growth regime of the spherical harmonics mode amplitude shall be related to the statistics of the turbulent flow.
-Indeed, the growth of the spherical harmonics coefficients $a_{\ell,m}$ are linked to their counterpart in the turbulent fluctuations, $\lm{u}$ and $\lm{\beta}$ in equations ~\ref{alm_eq}, \ref{alm_lin_avg} and \ref{complex_fit}.
+Indeed, the growth of the spherical harmonics coefficients $a_{\ell,m}$ is linked to their counterpart in the turbulent fluctuations, $\lm{u}$ and $\lm{\pi}$ in equations ~\ref{alm_eq1}, \ref{alm_lin_avg} and \ref{complex_fit}.
 It bears significant importance from a practical point of view, as measuring velocity statistics in an experimental or natural turbulent flow is relatively accessible while measuring deformation properties on a bubble interface is much more challenging.
 We recall the description of the spherical increments, $\delta u_S$, which can be decomposed in the spherical harmonics base, $\delta u_S = \sumlm \lm{u} \Ylmf$, where $\lm{u}$ depends on the radius $r$ of the sphere.

 Using the velocity flow in the DNS, we computed the ensemble average $\avg{u_\ell}$ of the harmonic coefficients of $\delta u_S(r)$ for $r=R_0$, using the same procedure as for the $a_\ell$.
-The dimensionless coefficients $\avg{u_\ell}t_c/R_0$ are shown in figure~\ref{figalul}a), for $\ell = 2, 3$ and $4$ and correspond to the intensity of velocity fluctuations at the bubble scale for specific modes $\ell$.
-The corresponding coefficients $s_\ell t_c/R_0$ obtained from the processing of surface deformations are superimposed in red and correspond to the intensity of deformations of the bubbles for the corresponding modes $\ell$.
+The dimensionless coefficients $\avg{u_\ell}t_c/R_0$ are shown in figure~\ref{figalul}a) as red pentagons, for $\ell = 2, 3$ and $4$ and correspond to the intensity of velocity fluctuations at the bubble scale for specific modes $\ell$.
+The coefficients $s_\ell t_c/R_0$ obtained from the processing of surface deformations are superimposed in black circles and correspond to the intensity of deformations of the bubbles for the corresponding modes $\ell$.
 For modes $\ell = 2$, 3 and 4, we find a quantitative agreement between $\avg{\alm}$ and $\avg{\ulm} t$, as expected from section 2, eq. \ref{alm_lin_avg}.
-For $\ell = 4$, we observe a slight difference $s_4 > u_4$, which can be attributed to the limit of resolution of the harmonics coefficient computation on the bubble deformation for higher $\ell$ values.
+For $\ell = 4$, we observe a slight difference for $\ell = 4$ with $s_4 > u_4$, which can be attributed to the limit of resolution of the harmonics coefficient computation on the bubble deformation for higher $\ell$ values.

 Beyond the equality of the ensemble average values, the prediction made in section 2 shall be valid for each individual realisation.
 This equality can be used to infer the full statistics of $\alm$ at short time, using the statistics of the $\ulm$ in the background flow.